 - You will then receive a mediation agreement for you both to review.
 The agreement includes important information about the process itself.

 - The meetings are scheduled by email as well.
-Our office is located at 15 Railroad Row, White River Junction, VT.
+Our office is located at 1856 Quechee Main Street, No. 1C, Quechee, VT 05059.

 - Both parties meet together with Attorney Buckholz, neither party meets with her separately to discuss the issues prior to the first session.
 During the mediation process, each party may have separate meeting time with Attorney Buckholz if the parties agree to doing so.